Because residents and nonresident aliens are taxed differently, it's important for you to determine your tax status.

 You're considered a nonresident alien for any period that you're neither a U.S. citizen nor a resident alien for tax purposes.

-- The green card test - You're considered to have met the green card test if at any time during the calendar year you were a lawful permanent resident of the United States according to the immigration laws, and this status hasn't been revoked or administratively or judicially determined to have been abandoned.
+You're considered to have met the green card test, and are therefore a resident alien, if at any time during the calendar year you were a lawful permanent resident of the United States according to the immigration laws, and this status hasn't been revoked or administratively or judicially determined to have been abandoned.

 - All 50 states and the District of Columbia,